farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 Once the clock is full, the item is either irredeemably lost or unusable until it is partially or fully repaired (Which can happen during downtime or through action rolls).

-If using the aforementioned repairing mechanic, you can have the repair clock be used as the item's condition clock, with each succesful repair clearing one (or multiple, your choice) segments.
+If using the aforementioned repairing mechanic, you can have the repair clock be used as the item's stress clock, with each succesful repair clearing one (or multiple, your choice) segments.

 ## Credits